Stochastic quantization and holographic Wilsonian renormalization group of free massive fermion: Introduction

-Lastly I calculate results with Fokker-Plank approach, and ensure the Fokker-Plank Hamiltonian completely same with that of HWRG.
-Double trace deformation gotten from Fokker-Plank approach also give the same result with the double trace deformation of AdS/CFT.
+Lastly we calculate the Fokker-Plank action, and ensure that the Fokker-Plank Hamiltonian is exactly the same with the AdS/CFT Hamiltonian.
+Double trace deformation gotten from Fokker-Plank approach also gives the same form with the double trace deformation of AdS/CFT in (\ref{int_double massive}).